|

 (Optional).
 Source (string) for the series, cf. DOC. |

-UNITS= |
+UNIT= |

 (Optional).
-Units (string) for the series, cf. DOC. |
+Unit (string) for the series, cf. DOC.
+If you prefer, you may use units=... instead of unit=.... |

 STAMP= |